Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.3_SevenSigns/readme.txt

 -Parsed new system messages and npc strings from client -Parsed new skills from client
 -Parsed new items from client
--Parsed dummy NPC XMLs based on client
+-Parsed new NPCs from client
 -Updated skiltrees and skills from L2Wiki
 -Updated experience values from L2Wiki
 -Land of Winds spawns